White-browed wagtail

 The white-browed wagtail or large pied wagtail (Motacilla maderaspatensis) is a medium-sized bird and is the largest member of the wagtail family.
 They are conspicuously patterned with black above and white below, a prominent white brow, shoulder stripe and outer tail feathers.
-White-browed wagtails are native to South Asia, common near small water bodies and have adapted to urban environments where they often nest on roof tops.
+White-browed wagtails are native to the Indian subcontinent, common near small water bodies and have adapted to urban environments where they often nest on roof tops.
 The specific name is derived from the Indian city of Madras (now Chennai).

+Taxonomy

+The white-browed wagtail was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it with the wagtails in the genus Motacilla and coined the binomial name Motacilla maderaspatensis.
+The specific epithet is Modern Latin for the locality, Madras (or Madraspattanam and now Chennai) in southern India.
+Gmelin's account was based on the "black and white wagtail" that had been described and illustrated in 1713 by the English naturalist John Ray.
+The species is monotypic: no subspecies are recognised.

 Description

 The white-browed wagtail is the largest species of wagtail at 21 cm length.
 It is a slender bird, with the characteristic long, constantly wagging tail of its genus.
 It has black upperparts, head and breast, with a white supercilium and large white wingbar.
 Unlike white wagtails it never has white on the forehead.
 The rest of the underparts are white.
 The female has the black less intense than in the male.
 Juveniles are like the females brown-grey where the adult is black.